 Notes about the ingredients

-Raw pecans or walnuts for the best flavor as their earthiness complements the other ingredients.
-Those nuts are often found in conventional brownies so you still get that nostalgic brownie flavor!
-This brownie recipe actually works with any nut/seed so you can mix and match your favorites.
+Raw pecans or walnuts.Their earthiness complements the other ingredients and they're also often found in conventional brownies so you still get that nostalgic brownie flavor!
+This brownie recipe works with any nut/seed so you can mix and match your favorites.

 Medjool dates or dried dates.
 I used about 10 medjool dates for these brownies but the amount you'll need will depend on the size and moistness of your dates.
 You can also make these brownies with dried dates if you soak them beforehand (more instructions are in the notes of the recipe card at the bottom of this page).

 Maple syrup to sweeten the frosting.
-Maple syrup is not truly 'raw' so for raw vegan brownies, use extra dates for the frosting.
+If you're strictly raw vegan, use extra dates for the frosting as maple syrup is not truly 'raw'.

 First, add the raw pecans to your food processor and pulse until it forms coarse crumbs.
-If you'd like a few chunks of nuts in your brownies, you can entirely skip this step or pulse the nuts for just a few seconds!
+If you'd like a few chunks of nuts in your brownies, pulse the nuts for just a few seconds!

 Then taste-test your raw brownie dough.
 Yes that's right!
 The dough should be slightly tacky but shouldn't stick to your fingers.
 If it's too crumbly, add more wet ingredients (dates, milk or water).
 Or if it's too sticky, add more dry ingredients (nuts) to reach your desired texture.

-Then press the dough in your brownie pan!
+Finally, press the dough in your brownie pan.

-Once you've made the no bake brownies, roughly clean out your food processor.
-It doesn't need to be perfect!
+Once you've made the no-bake brownies, roughly clean out your food processor (don't worry, it doesn't need to be perfectly clean).

 Add all your frosting ingredients to your food processor and blend.
-After around 1 minute, you'll have a super smooth and creamy frosting!
+After around 1 minute, you should have a very smooth and creamy frosting!
 Make sure you scrape down the sides so there are no chunks of avocado.

 Serving the brownies

-TIP: Make the brownies look like they're from a cafe by sprinkling some rose petals, extra nuts or freeze-dried fruit on top!
+TIP: Make these brownies extra pretty by sprinkling some rose petals, extra nuts or freeze-dried fruit on top!

 Yes.
 However, the raw brownie dough and frosting are quite thick so you will need to stop and scrape your blender a few times or blend the mixture in a few batches.